 Sunflowers make me happy; they just do.
 They are easy to grow and pop up cheerfully and unbidden beneath the bird feeders or anywhere they’ve been grown before.
-They do however, have a tendency to droop.
-The question is why do my sunflowers droop over and what to do about drooping sunflowers?
+They do, however, have a tendency to droop.
+The question is: why do my sunflowers droop over and what can I do about drooping sunflowers?

 Why Do My Sunflowers Droop Over?

 Drooping in sunflower plants can occur in both young and older plants.
 What to do about drooping sunflowers depends on what stage of growth they’re in and the cause of the drooping.

 Diseases and pests can cause sunflowers to droop, as can transplant shock.
 Sunflowers do best when they are seeded directly outside.
 Living in a cooler climate, I have started them indoors before and then transplanted them outside.
 Transplanting them disturbs the roots, which puts the plant into shock mode.
 If you must start the seeds inside for later transplant, start them in peat pots.
 When you go to transplant them, tear off the top ½ inch (1.25 cm.) of the peat pot so it doesn’t wick away moisture.
 Also, harden off the seedlings before planting so they can acclimate to the outdoor temperatures.

 Fungal diseases can cause a number of issues with sunflowers, including damping off.
 One of the first signs of damping off is wilting or drooping.
 This is followed by yellowing foliage, stunting and failure to thrive.
 Proper sowing and watering can decrease the risk of damping off.
 Sow seeds in warm soil, 2 inches (5 cm.) deep and only water when the top ½ inch (1.25 cm.) of soil is completely dried out.